 Hypothermia and Cold

 Sitting still in cold, damp conditions chills you fast.
 Dress in layers, avoid cotton against the skin, stay dry, and recognize early warning signs like shivering and clumsiness.
+For deep-winter outings, see our guide to hunting in cold and snow.

 Hydration and Heat